FTC-23206/.github/CONTRIBUTING.md

 ## Advanced

 It is much more convenient to render the website locally prior submitting a pull request when making large changes.
-This requires *Jeryll* to be installed locally.
+This requires *Jekyll* to be installed locally.
 See <https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll> for instructions.